xrdocs/8000/_blogs/cisco-8404-architecture-white-paper.md

 Table 1.
-Cisco 8608 key components
+Cisco 8404 key components
 {: .text-center}

-### Cisco 8608 value proposition
+### Cisco 8404 value proposition

-- **Redundancy**: Cisco 8608 introduces a new forwarding paradigm via a redundant control plane (route processor [RP] redundancy) and redundant data plane (switch card [SC] redundancy).
-A redundant 8608 requires two RPs and two SCs, while a nonredundant 8608 is comprised of a single RP & SC.
+- **Redundancy**: Cisco 8404 introduces a new forwarding paradigm via a redundant control & data plane (route switch processor [RSP]  redundancy) in a very compact form factor .
+A redundant 8404 requires two RSPs, while a nonredundant 8404 is comprised of a single RSP.

 - **Investment Protection**: The design of the system keeps in mind the ability to upgrade all the major components of the Chassis (Switch Card, Route Processor and Modular Port Adaptors).
 Cisco is investing in the future of the platform for customers to be able to upgrade to the next generation.

 - **Flexibility**: Flexibility via MPA modularity and interface diversity.
-Native port speed support from 10 GbE upto 400 GbE.
+Native port speed support from 1 GbE upto 400 GbE.
 Wide variety of optics support for multiple customer use cases.
+Based on speed and feed requirements the chassis can be configured with MPA combinations.

+- **Innovation**: The 8404 RSP comes with built in integrated port adapter , that utilizes the chassis real estates to the fullest and provides customer dense 100/400 GbE ports inbuilt without additional MPA inserted to the chassis.

+- **Secure**: Apart from the Cisco's trusted IOS XR architecture, the 8404 RSP has in built crypto engine within the NPU , thus systme is available to support MACsec/IPSec on all varity of Ports and MPAs.

 ![new-table2.png]({{site.baseurl}}/images/new-table2.png){: .align-center}
 Table 2.
-Cisco 8608 Field Replaceable Units
+Cisco 8404 Field Replaceable Units
 {: .text-center}

 ## Cisco 8608 PIN(Place In Network) Use cases